Muhabbat Sharapova

 Muhabbat Arapovna Sharapova is a mathematician from Uzbekistan.
 She has received the title O‘zbekiston Qahramoni (Hero of Uzbekistan).

 Biography

+Sharapova has a page on the Uzbekistani government's Republican Center of Spirituality and Enlightenment (Respublika Ma'naviyat va Ma'rifat Markazi).
+According to the page, which provides most of the information for her early life, Sharapova was born in 1949 in Shahrisabz as one of eight children.
+Her mother had dreamed of teaching and pushed Sharapova to become a math teacher.
+In 1971, she graduated from Samarkand State University and began to teach at a school in Karshi, which became known for its mathematics.

-Sharapova is a mathematics teacher at a boarding school in Karshi, Kashkadarya region.
-In 2007 she received a national award as an Honored Worker in Public Education.
-In 2016 she was made a Hero of Uzbekistan.
+In 2000, Sharapova started teaching mathematics at a specialized boarding school in Karshi, Kashkadarya region.
+In 2007, she received a national award as an Honored Worker in Public Education.
+In 2016, she was made a Hero of Uzbekistan.
+According to the Uzbekistani embassy in Ukraine, this award is given to honor "significant achievements before the state and the people."

 Recognition

-She was recognized as one of the BBC's 100 women of 2017.
+Sharapova was recognized as one of the BBC's 100 Women of 2017, which called her "one of the best mathematicians in Uzbekistan."